econnet/econ/econ-1.0.rst

 Compliance to contracts (this file, license) is not for vote, though.
 Changes to contracts can only be done *unanimously*.
-E.g. the contributors can unanimously end the econ contract and convert tributes to normal stock.
+E.g. the contributors can unanimously end this econ contract and convert tributes to normal stock.

 .. _`df`: